yevagav/unit-3-project-fullstack/README.md

 HTML, JavaScript, CSS, React, Node, Express, MongoDB

 ## Unsolved Problems
+Styling issues with the order history and cart

 ## Fututre Improvements
 The user will be able to add items to favorites, a show page for each product, and a seperate page for the cart.
 Also, add in a payment platform for checkout like Stripe.